-The feature map is getting smaller and smaller in space size, but getting deeper and deeper in the channel size.
+The feature map is getting smaller and smaller in space but getting deeper and deeper in the channel size.
 This is the feature of VGG16.

-When CNN networks extract features from the bottom-up image, the resulting feature map is generally getting smaller and smaller in space size, and getting deeper and deeper in channel size:
+When CNN networks extract features from the bottom-up image, the resulting feature map is generally getting smaller and smaller in space size and getting deeper and deeper in channel size:

 For example, The red ROI in the upper left corner of the original image is mapped by CNN, and only one point is obtained on the feature map space, but this point has 85 channels.
 So, the dimension of ROI has changed from the original [32, 32, 3] to the current 85-dimension.

-This is actually an 85-dimensional feature vector obtained after the CNN network performs feature extraction on the ROI.
-The first 4 dimensions of this feature vector represent candidate box information, the middle dimension represents the probability of judging the presence or absence of objects, and the following 80 dimensions represent the classification probability information for 80 categories.
+This is an 85-dimensional feature vector obtained after the CNN network performs feature extraction on the ROI.
+The first four dimensions of this feature vector represent candidate box information, the middle dimension represents the probability of judging the presence or absence of objects, and the following 80 dimensions represent the classification probability information for 80 categories.

 Yolo v3 detection